python-tinker/fluidstate/README.rst

 *source*, *target*, and *event* parameters. *source* is one or more (as list) states from which the transition can be beforeed. *target* is the state to which the transition will lead the machine. *event* is the method that have to be called to launch the transition.
-This method is automatically created by the Fluidity engine.
+This method is automatically created by the Fluidstate engine.

 A transition can have optional *trigger* and *need* parameters. *trigger* is a